 The new rules therefore allow both tilings that have translational symmetry and tilings that don’t.
 There are tilings of the plane that work like this, too.

-For example, we’ve already seen a tiling with squares that has translational symmetry, but we can also use the square to construct tilings that don’t have this property.
+For example, we’ve already seen a tiling with squares that has translational symmetry.
+By sliding the squares around, we can disrupt some of that translational symmetry.

 This is a very different situation from the monohedral tilings that use regular hexagons.
 In those tilings, the repetitive structure is unavoidable.
 The geometry of the tiles themselves forces the tiling to have translational symmetry.
 We call such tilings “periodic.”

-In contrast, the square allows for patterns that repeat and patterns that don’t.
+In contrast, some tiles allow for patterns that repeat and patterns that don’t.
 This leads to a natural, irresistible question for mathematicians: If there are tilings of the plane that are forced to have this repetitive structure, are there tilings that are forced to avoid it?
 With this question, formulated in the 1960s, the hunt for “aperiodic tilings” was on.

 For our search, we’ll make one more trip back to the line.
 Our final tiling of one-dimensional space will use an unusual-looking set of tiles: